klajo/wpi/README.md

 This NIF is entirely experimental - use at your own risk.
 It has been used to both write to (LED) and read from (button) pins successfully, while some functionality may be untested.

+This library currently only supports wiringPiSetup(), not wiringPiSetupGpio() nor wiringPiSetupSys().
+This means that it's currently only possible to use the WiringPi pin numbering scheme outlined in the [pins][4] section.

 Contributions
 -------------